 AMHS’s two whaleboats, Faial and Pico, were constructed in New Bedford from 1999-2000 under the leadership of the late Dr. Mary T. Vermette and the support of the New Bedford Whaling Museum.
 Construction began by Bruce Halabisky of The Apprenticeshop in Rockland, Maine and was completed by Sr. Joao Silveira Tavares.
 The boats were first launched in New Bedford on June 10, 2000.

-We share a third boat, the Bela Vista, with the Whaling Museum.
-Bela Vista was completed in 1997 in Pico by master boatbuilder Joao Silveira Tavares.
+We share a third boat, the Bela Vista, with the New Bedford Whaling Museum.
+Bela Vista was completed in 1997 in the Azores by master boatbuilder Joao Silveira Tavares of Pico.
 She was contracted for construction by Lance Lee of The Apprenticeshop, with apprentices Bruce Halabisky (who later began construction on Faial and Pico) and Adam Stone.
-Bela Vista was first launched in Horta, Faial, and was later transported to New Bedford and donated to the Whaling Museum.
+Bela Vista was first launched in Horta, Faial, and was later transported to New Bedford and donated to the Whaling Museum for shared use with AMHS.
 She is the first Azorean whaleboat in the U.S. and was launched in New Bedford on September 7, 1997.

 These boats were built with the support of individuals like you ‒ and we rely on your continued generosity to keep them in working order.
+AMHS maintains these three wooden boats throughout the year and makes them available for the community to experience.
 Please become a member or attend one of our fundraising events to help keep our maritime heritage alive.